August Alsina is back and better than ever!

 “RRR (Real Recognize Real)” is an R&B anthem that gangstas will respect.

-“RRR (Real Recognize Real)” features a relaxing beat, the realest lyrics I’ve ever heard in my life (Throughout the song, August talks about being a figure that understands every single street code that has been created), and a soulful vocal performance.
+“RRR (Real Recognize Real)” features a relaxing beat, the realest lyrics I’ve ever heard in my life, and a soulful vocal performance.
 My only issue with the song is that August says the word “n***a” a lot on it (I feel like he used the word to finish his bars too much on the song).

 August Alsina reminds us how hard New Orleans is on “NOLA.”

 Back in the day, you couldn’t find an R&B singer that was triller than August Alsina.
-Well, it seems like s**t hasn’t changed for him, because on “NOLA,” he gifts us with silky smooth vocals but lyrics that are aimed to make weak-ass n*ggas bow down, get intimidated or turn in their gangsta cards.
+Well, it seems like s**t hasn’t changed for him, because on “NOLA,” he gifts us with silky smooth vocals but lyrics that are aimed to make weak-ass n*ggas bow down.

 August Alsina reminds folks that he is the real-deal on “Today.”
 In the song, he talks about being this relentless figure that refuses to fail, give in to pressure, or neglect his family.